jusvail/hexo_blog/source/_posts/202403/whydoyoufuckingstillnotunderstand.md

 To dwell in valleys, calm and serene,
 Where sorrow ends and pain subsides.

-Yet amidst the turmoil, she finds resilience,
+Yet amidst the turmoil, she becomes resilient,
 A quiet determination to endure.
 She knows her strength will see her through,
 For in this quest, that is the meaning of her life.